Ceiling mini-rail system

 I added one more fixed rail perpendicular to the first set and located as close as possible to the ceiling.
 Its purpose is to carry equipment even higher than the mobile rail.
 Since the ceiling is quite low - I can almost touch it - even a difference of 10 cm is significant, especially with large flash units and a large diffusing cube placed atop the table.
 Of course, the placement of the lower rails does somewhat interfere with positioning any equipment attached to the high rail, but this additional rail is nonetheless better than nothing.

 With a higher ceiling, two fixed rails and one or two mobile rails are probably all that is needed.
-If the ceiling cannot carry loads, or if the position of the work table may change in the future, in principle it is possible to build a frame of wood studs or metal pipes surrounding the table and supporting the fixed rails.
-This solution might even be more acceptable to your better half than a fixed system attached to the ceiling, because it does not involve "permanent" modifications of the room.
-My better half was easier to convince since she had just evicted me from the guest room I previously used as photography studio, so in principle I had a free mandate to transform my home office into a BatCave/Frankenstein lab (this process had already been on its way for years, anyway).
+If the ceiling cannot carry loads, or if the position of the work table may change in the future, in principle it is possible to build a frame of wood studs or metal profiles surrounding the table and supporting the fixed rails.
+This solution might even be more acceptable to your better half than a fixed system attached to the ceiling, because it does not involve "permanent" and "ugly" modifications of the room.

 For a while, I contemplated an even more minimalist rail system, with only one fixed rail and one end of the mobile rail pivoting around an axle instead of riding along a second rail.
 This restricts the surface accessible to light sources riding on the mobile arm, but not by much, and cuts the amount of needed materials.
 The idea is yours to try if you are interested.